kislyuk/keymaker/README.rst

 - Ensure processes launched by sshd have the IAM permissions iam:GetSSHPublicKey, iam:ListSSHPublicKeys, iam:GetUser,
   iam:ListGroups, iam:ListGroupsForUser, iam:GetRole, and sts:GetCallerIdentity.
 The easiest way to do this is by
-  running ``keymaker configure --instance-iam-role ROLE_NAME`` from a privileged account, which will create and attach a Keymaker IAM policy to the role ``ROLE_NAME`` (which you should then attach, via an IAM Instance Profile, to any instances you launch).
+  running ``keymaker configure --instance-iam-role ROLE_NAME`` from a privileged account, which will create and attach a Keymaker IAM policy to the role ``ROLE_NAME`` (which you should then assign, via an IAM Instance Profile, to any instances you launch).
 You can also manually configure these permissions, or attach the IAMReadOnlyAccess managed policy.